 I often scan the branches of large pines found in mostly deciduous forests to see if an owl is taking up roost.
 Even if an owl is not found one may find owl pellets and white washed branches that give away the usage of the site.
+The owl pellet or neat package of fur and bones are the indigestible leftovers of an owl’s recent meal.
+The powerful enzymes in the owls digestive system dissolve all of the digestible parts while the rest is regurgitated.

 Looking closely at the contents of the pellet uncover a story about who’s eating who in the forest.